Formulating the Restoration of Distribution Networks as a Multiple Traveling Salesman Problem: Abstract

 \section{Abstract}

-Severe weather events such as floods, hurricanes, earthquakes, and large wind or ice storms can cause extensive damage to electrical distribution networks, requiring a multi-day restoration effort.
-Complicating the recovery process is the lack of complete and accurate information regarding the extent and locations of damages, at least during the initial part of the recovery process.
-These factors make workforce planning challenging.
-In this paper, we adopt a rolling horizon restoration framework whereby repairs are planned for adjustable finite length restoration windows.
-Considering both repair times as well as travel times, we show that the optimal scheduling problem with multiple crews, each with their own time budget, can be recast in terms of a \emph{cost constrained reward maximizing} $m$TSP (traveling salesman problem) \emph{on doubly weighted graphs}, where the objective is to maximize the aggregate reward earned during the upcoming restoration window, provided no crew violates its time budget and certain electrical continuity constraints are met.
-We propose a mixed integer linear programming (MILP) model for solving the above problem which is validated on standard IEEE PES test feeder networks.
+Severe weather events can cause extensive damage to electrical distribution networks, requiring a multi-day restoration effort.
+Optimizing the dispatch of repair crews minimizes the severe socio-economic consequences of such events.
+Considering both repair times and travel times, we use graphical manipulations to transform this multiple crew scheduling problem into a type of traveling salesman problem(TSP).
+Specifically, we demonstrate that the restoration problem bears major resemblance to an instance of a \emph{cost constrained reward maximizing} $m$TSP (multiple TSP) \emph{on node and edge weighted} (doubly weighted) graphs (a variant we dub the CCRM-$m$TSP-DW), where the objective is to maximize the aggregate reward earned during the upcoming restoration window, provided no crew violates its time budget and electrical continuity constraints are met.
+Despite the rich history of research on the TSP and its variants, this CCRM-$m$TSP-DW variant has not been studied before, although its closest cousin happens to be the ``Selective TSP'' (S-TSP).
+This reinterpretation of the restoration problem not only opens up the possibility of drawing on existing solution methods developed for the TSP and its variants, it also adds a new chapter in the annals of research on ``TSP-like'' problems.
+In this paper, we propose a ``TSP-like'' mixed integer linear programming (MILP) model for solving the restoration problem and validate it on the IEEE PES 123-node test feeder network.